 To get consumers to come to your restaurant, you must first get them in.
 You do that when you offer a complimentary drink or appetiser to any customer who dines with you.

-While you might think that’s an easy way to keep, them coming back, offering something free will make customers feel special.
-They might be more likely to pay for another meal or two once they’ve experienced your restaurant.
+While you might think that’s an easy way to keep them returning, offering something free will make customers feel special.
+They might be more likely to pay for another meal once they’ve experienced your restaurant.

 How to Keep Customers Coming Back

 This is the ultimate goal for any business.
-The trick is making sure that you’re constantly working towards it.
+The trick is to make sure that you’re constantly working towards it.
 First, build loyalty with your customers through restaurant marketing.

-Give them reasons to come back again by keeping your food fresh, delicious, and attentive to their needs.
+Give them reasons to return by keeping your food fresh, delicious, and attentive to their needs.
 Then, reward them.

-Let them know that your restaurant is their favourite, and let them know you’re looking forward to seeing them again.
+Let them know that your restaurant is their favourite and that you’re looking forward to seeing them again.
 This will keep them coming back, even if you’re not there to greet them personally.

 The restaurant industry is a tough one.
 It’s hard to compete against the big boys—you’ve got to provide quality food, service, and value, or you’ll quickly fall behind.

-One of the biggest mistakes a small business can make is to treat their customers like they’re simply walking through their doors for a meal.
-You must build relationships with your customers and make them feel that they’re part of your family.
+One of the biggest mistakes a small business can make is to treat its customers like they’re simply walking through their doors for a meal.
+You must build relationships with your customers and make them feel they’re part of your family.

 How to Turn Customers Into Advocates

 For restaurant marketing, the key is getting people to talk about you.
 It’s essential to understand why people are talking.
-The key to getting people to talk about you is to share positive experiences with their friends.
+The key to getting people to talk about you is sharing positive experiences with friends.

-One of the best ways to accomplish this is through word-of-mouth advertising because most people don’t mind telling a friend about something they liked.
+One of the best ways to accomplish this is through word-of-mouth advertising because most people don’t mind telling a friend about something they like.